Valvemapfile/noptoepub/README.md

-# noptoepub\n
+# noptoepub
-A python executable converting nop fics to EPUB's for use on Ereaders\n
+A python executable converting nop fics to EPUB's for use on Ereaders

-\n
-HOW TO USE\n
+HOW TO USE

-\n
-Windows\n
-\n
+Windows

-Download the latest release of noptoepub-windows from Releases\n Unzip the folder\n
+Download the latest release of noptoepub-windows from Releases Unzip the folder
-Run the exe\n
+Run the exe
-Enter the first chapter of the fic, the name of the resulting epub(optional), and the link to a cover image(optional)\n
+Enter the first chapter of the fic, the name of the resulting epub(optional), and the link to a cover image(optional)
-\n

 Linux and MacOS (untested, but should work)

 Download the latest release of noptoepub-linux+macos from Releases